Xetibo/ReSet-Doc/sections/existing_plugin_functionality/monitor.typ

 apply the configuration. @wlr-output-management Hyprland uses a fork of wlroots as a foundation library.
-A benefit with this would be the automatic support for any other environment that supports this protocol, the downside is that this protocol might not fully replicate Hyprlands features in the future, as this protocol specifically targets wlroots.
+A benefit with this would be the automatic support for any other environment that supports this protocol, the downside is that this protocol might not fully replicate Hyprland's features in the future, as this protocol specifically targets wlroots.

 #subsubsubsection("Wlroots Implementation")